 Many models describe his photo sessions as a powerful form of self-discovery — one that transforms both their outward appearance and inner confidence long after the session ends.

 The artist’s interest in fine art and photography was further inspired by his life-long career in the dramatic theatre.
-As an actor, he is able to tap into emotions that are often forgotten and overlooked.
-Photography, for him, is a continuation of acting and communicating with the audience; it is a form of directing, and not just acting work.
-He says that photography is way to bridge the gap between inhalation and exhalation, and to capture the true essence of human nature.
+As an actor, he is able to access subtle emotions that are usually forgotten and overlooked in everyday life.
+Photography, for him, is a continuation of acting and communicating with the audience; it is a form of "directing": creating roles, emotions and atmosphere.

-Their work has shaped his visual language, and as a result, his photographs are often described as paintings rather than traditional photography.
+This has shaped his visual language, and as a result, his photographs are often described as paintings rather than traditional photography.

 This process offers a rare chance to see yourself from a new perspective — to explore the depths of your emotional world and take part in a story that is entirely your own.